RediSearch/RediSearch/docs/Upgrade_to_2.0.md

 v2 of RediSearch reachitects the way indices are kept in sync with the data.
 Instead of using `FT.ADD` command to index documents, RediSearch 2.0 follows hashes that match the index description regardless of how those were inserted or changed on Redis (`HSET`, `HINCR`, `HDEL`).
 The index description will filter hashes on a prefix of the key, and allows you to construct fine-grained filters with the `FILTER` option.
 This description can be defined during index creation ([ft.create](Commands.md#ftcreate)).

 v1.x indices (further referred to as legacy indices) don't have such index description.
 That is why you will need to supply their descriptions when upgrading to v2.
-During the upgrade to v2, you should add the descriptions via the module's configuration soRediSearch 2.0 will be able to load these legacy indexes.
+During the upgrade to v2, you should add the descriptions via the module's configuration so RediSearch 2.0 will be able to load these legacy indexes.

 ## UPGRADE_INDEX configuration